steelbrain/linter/docs/types/linter-message-v2.md

 **Q**: What's the purpose of the `title` in a solution?

-**A**: The title attribute of a solution is provided to the [Intentions](https://atom.io/packages/intentions) package, `Fix linter error` is the default one used at the time of writing this document.
+**A**: Depends on the UI provider, the default Linter UI uses this attribute as it's title for [Intentions](https://atom.io/packages/intentions) package, `Fix linter error` is the default one used at the time of writing this document.